electricimp/Google-PubSub/README.md

 - periodic pulling - *GooglePubSub.PullSubscriber.periodicPull()* method.
 It periodically checks for new messages and calls a callback if new messages are available at a time of a check.
 It might be used in a case when an application does not need to react on new messages as soon as possible but rather checks and get messages periodically.
 Make sure the required period is not too small, otherwise consider to use *GooglePubSub.PullSubscriber.pendingPull()* method.

 - pending (waiting) pulling - *GooglePubSub.PullSubscriber.pendingPull()* method.
-It waits for new messages and calls a callback when new messages are appeared.
+It waits for new messages and calls a callback when new messages appear.
 Optionally, it may automatically recall the same pending pull operation after the callback is executed.
 This operation might be used in a case when an application needs to react on new messages as soon as possible.

 Only one pull operation can be active at a time.
 An attempt to call a new pull operation while another one is active fails with *PUB_SUB_ERROR.LIBRARY_ERROR* error.
 Periodic and pending pull operations may be canceled by a special method - *GooglePubSub.PullSubscriber.stopPull()*.